Disney's Aladdin (Genesis video game): Marketing and release

-The marketing of Disney's Aladdin was a high-profile endeavor, spearheaded by Sega with a $4 million budget.
+The marketing of Disney's Aladdin was a high-profile endeavor, funded by Sega with a $4 million budget.
 Unveiled at the 1993 Summer CES in Chicago, the game was presented by Katzenberg, Alper, and Sega's Tom Kalinske in a lavish ballroom event featuring costumed dancers, live music, and an Agrabah-themed marketplace.
 The presentation emphasized the game's groundbreaking animation and Disney's new venture into interactive entertainment.

 Sega's marketing campaign included television commercials, media tours in New York and Los Angeles, and promotional pamphlets in Aladdin VHS tapes.
-A 30-second TV ad, part of Sega's "Sega Scream" campaign, used edgy humor, depicting a boy using Genie wishes to transform friends into a dog and a fire hydrant.
-Disney's strategy to broaden its audience, evident in the film's contemporary humor, extended to the game, with increased difficulty after initial levels to engage older players.
+As part of their "Sega Scream" campaign, Sega released a 30-second TV ad depicting a boy using a Genie's wishes to turn his friends into a dog and a fire hydrant.
 Disney stipulated that Sega treat Aladdin as a top-tier title, committing to a million-copy U.S. distribution and ensuring it did not compete with Sonic Spinball (1993) during the holiday season.
 Katzenberg had final approval on all marketing materials.

-Disney's Aladdin was released for the Sega Genesis in North America on October 19, 1993, in Europe on October 22, 1993, and in Japan on November 12, 1993.
-The Amiga and DOS versions were based on the Mega Drive/Genesis version, featuring enhanced music, sound effects and an updated HUD.
-The Game Boy and Nintendo Entertainment System ports, which are similar to each other, are significantly altered from the original version, with elements from the original version being missing in both versions, including the "Inside The Lamp" and Abu bonus levels.
-The Game Boy version is compatible with the Super Game Boy.
-These versions of the game were developed by NMS Software, a short-lived company in the mid-1990s that was founded by former Elite Systems staff.
-A Windows 95 port was developed by East Point Software and published by Virgin Interactive Entertainment in 1996.
-The Game Boy Color port, developed by Crawfish Interactive and published by Ubi Soft in 2000, is more faithful to the Genesis port, with more things being retained from the original while still missing some content.
+Disney's Aladdin was released for the Sega Genesis in North America on October 19, 1993, and in Europe on October 22, 1993.